PaulKinlan/paul.kinlan.me/content/2016-06-14-serverless-sync-in-web-apps.markdown

 how we think they can be built: [Airhorner](https://airhorner.com), [Voice Memos](https://voice-memos.appspot.com), Guitar Tuner, [SVG-OMG](https://jakearchibald.github.io/svgomg/) are a few that spring to mind.
-One thing that is common across all of these sites is that they have no sever component to store and synchronise data.
+One thing that is common across all of these sites is that they have no server component to store and synchronise data.
 We built these sites as examples and reference implementations of the types of experiences that we can deliver on the web, they were never intended to be full "Apps" that you would build as a business.